9dots/9dots.io-pages/Our7Mx6.md

 4. Today, students compete to show the most grit by taking the most pictures for their stop motion and make their movie playback as smoothly as possible.

+5. All students create the same scene: A snowman made out of play-doh that melts into a puddle.

+6. Show an example of a bad stop motion with not enough pictures to demonstrate the importance of taking a lot of pictures with very small movements in beteween.

-5. The instructions for creating the first stop motion are:
+7. The instructions for creating the first stop motion are:
-	1. Place the first lego in the view of the camera
+	1. Create the snowman out of play-doh
 	2. Take a picture
- 	3. Add a lego
+	3. Smoosh the play-doh a small amount to make it melt
 	4. Take a picture
 	5. Repeats steps 3 and 4